Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: Characterization of (p,p) -classes

-\begin{definition} The map $H$ in \eqref{defn of H} is called Hodge map. \end{definition} \begin{remark} The smooth variation of the cohomology groups $H^{p,q}(X_t)$ for $t \in \Delta$ can also be deduced from the classical results of Kodaira and Spencer~\cite{KS3}.
+\begin{remark} (1) The smooth variation of the cohomology groups $H^{p,q}(X_t)$ for $t \in \Delta$ can also be deduced from the classical results of Kodaira and Spencer~\cite{KS3}.
 By contrast, our construction for $(p,p)$-classes provides an explicit expansion involving all higher-order terms of the Beltrami differential, and the associated Hodge map $H$ in \eqref{defn of H} is defined on a uniform polydisc $\Delta$ for all classes in $H^{p,p}(X,\mathbb{R})$.
-This uniformity plays a key role in our applications to the geometry of compact K\"ahler manifolds. \end{remark}
+This uniformity plays a key role in our applications to the geometry of compact K\"ahler manifolds.